jorddannn1/jorddannn1/README.md

 👋 Hi, I’m Jordan McCray

-🌱 I build apps, analyzing data, and working in accounting & finance.
+🌱 I build apps and KPI's Dashboards for private companies.

 💻 Currently developing digital products and platforms.
+Projects are currently hidden.

 💞️ I’m looking to collaborate with developers, creators, and entrepreneurs.